Documentation Index

 Show your current team, rating, rank, and member list.

-cambc unrated
+cambc match unrated

-Challenge another team to an unrated match using both teams’ latest submissions.
+Challenge another team to an unrated match.

-cambc unrated <opponent_team_id>
+cambc match unrated <opponent_team_id>

-cambc unrated <opponent_team_id> --match <source_match_id>
+cambc match unrated <opponent_team_id> --match <source_match_id>

 | Option | Description |